 Below are just some of the capital projects spearheaded by EFDC and our partners that have helped to move our neighborhood forward.

 East Falls is special for many reasons – one of which is our proximity to the Schuylkill River.
 However, a lack of safe and stable access to the River for residents and visitors alike has been a persistent concern – and we know would serve as an economic engine for our adjacent business corridor.
-That is why during the summer of 2021, the East Falls Development Corporation will break ground on a new River Landing – an ADA accessible public facility for recreational paddlers to access the Schuylkill River in East Falls.
-EFDC has worked to develop the concept and design for this new facility through a rigorous community-driven process, with generous support from the William Penn Foundation and Pennsylvania Fish & Boat Comission, and design services from Urban Engineers and construction services from Seravalli, inc. The East Falls River Landing will serve as a long-awaited landing along the Schuylkill River Heritage Water Trail, and provide a spot for recreationists to utilize our neighborhood’s riverfront business district.
+That is why during the summer of 2021, the East Falls Development Corporation broke ground on a new River Landing – an ADA accessible public facility for recreational paddlers to access the Schuylkill River in East Falls.
+EFDC has worked in partnership with Philadelphia Parks and Recreation to develop the concept and design for this new facility through a rigorous community-driven process, with generous support from the William Penn Foundation and Pennsylvania Fish & Boat Commission, and design services from Urban Engineers and construction services from Seravalli, inc. The East Falls River Landing serves as a long-awaited landing along the Schuylkill River Heritage Water Trail, and provides a spot for recreationists to utilize our neighborhood’s riverfront business district.

 EFDC understands that the River Landing provides an important educational opportunity as well.
-Thanks to the Audubon Discovery Center and the Delaware Valley Ornithological Club, a novel and engaging interpretive sign will be installed overlooking the river landing to deepen visitors’ appreciation and understanding for the Schuylkill River.
+Thanks to the Audubon Discovery Center and the Delaware Valley Ornithological Club, a novel and engaging interpretive was installed overlooking the river landing to deepen visitors’ appreciation and understanding for the Schuylkill River.

 The new River Landing will carry on and honor the history of this site as an important access point to the River – from the Lenape people who established a fishing and hunting village along the river to the late 1800’s, when East Falls was a riverfront resort destination with inns and restaurants serving up famous Catfish and Waffle dinners with locally brewed German beers to visitors from Center City who traveled by ferry to a landing.
 Today, many continue to access the river along the East Falls banks from the popular Schuylkill River Trail.